How do I check my coding notice?

 If you receive a paper P2 'coding notice' through the post, the form will usually look like this:

-Click on the picture above to find out more about the figures and information that make up your tax code, and read the paragraphs below for detailed explanations.
+Click on the picture to visit our page P2 tax code letter from HMRC if you are an employee, and read the paragraphs below for detailed explanations.
 If you check your PAYE code online or via the Personal Tax Account, the layout may be slightly different.

 You can split your PAYE coding notice into roughly five sections for checking: